Y-LyN-10/API-Boilerplates-With-Hapi/readme.md

         + :white_check_mark: Forgot / Reset Password functionality API
         + :white_check_mark: Send emails forgot password / password changed
         + :white_medium_square: CAPTCHA on user registration / change password pages
-        + :white_medium_square: Link google account with local and vice-versa
+        + :white_medium_square: Link google account to a local one (with different email addresses)
         + :white_check_mark: Delete user

 * :white_medium_square: Neo4j Graph Database

+**Tip:** If you want to contribute and you're wondering where to start from, you can also check the "//TODO"-s in the code.
+Install [leasot](https://github.com/pgilad/leasot) cli tool and run `npm run todo` to list all tasks.